QuantEcon/lecture-source-py/source/rst/markov_jump_lq.rst

         into a Markov jump linear quadratic dynamic programming problem
         """

-        # number of Markov states
+        # Number of Markov states
         m = len(f1_vals)
-        # number of state and control variables
+        # Number of state and control variables
         n, k = 2, 1

-        # construct sets of matrices for each state
+        # Construct sets of matrices for each state
         As = [np.eye(n) for i in range(m)]
         Bs = [np.array([[1, 0]]).T for i in range(m)]